dragonlabsdev/daemon/README.md

 `npm install`

 6. Configure DracoDaemon:
-- Get your Panel's access key from the Hydra panel's config.json file and set it as 'remoteKey'.
+- Get your Panel's access key from the panel's config.json file and set it as 'remoteKey'.
 Do the same for the other way, set your DracoDaemon access key and configure it on the Panel.

 7. Start the Daemon:
 `node . # or use pm2 to keep it online`